M-T3K/Syren/README.md

 **Q**: Why do you use Trailing Return Type (TRT) ?

-**A**: TRT is a better alternative to traditional C/C++ function declaration syntax because it lets you to have a single, more consistent syntax in your projects, specially if you use Lambdas (Since they use this syntax too).
-Then, all the function names will start at exactly the same place (5th Character). **However**, this should only be done in projects over which you have full control; since most projects use the old syntax as a convention and it would be inappropriate to change it.
+**A**: TRT is a better alternative to traditional C/C++ function declaration syntax because it lets you have a single, more consistent syntax in your projects, specially if you use Lambdas (Since they use this syntax too).
+Also, all the function names will start at exactly the same place (5th Character). **However**, this should only be done in projects over which you have full control; since most projects use the old syntax as a convention and it would be inappropriate to change it.
 Overall, you should stick to one of these syntaxes only.
 Also, [SFINAE](https://en.cppreference.com/w/cpp/language/sfinae).
 Therefore, TRT improves your code readability when properly used.

 ---